Bytes

 Returns: True if successful, False otherwise.

-set_bytes(ea: ea_t, data: bytes) -> bool
+set_bytes_at(ea: ea_t, data: bytes) -> None

 Sets a sequence of bytes at the specified address.